 Participating programs must submit timely fiscal and administrative reports to DWDAL.
-If reporting requirements are not met by a participating applicant, the Review Team shall not approve subsequent Apprenticeship Innovation Fund applications for that applicant.
+If reporting requirements are not met by a participating applicant, the review team shall not approve subsequent Apprenticeship Innovation Fund applications for that applicant.

-AIF grant recipients must submit monthly reports on administrative and program costs and training progress to the DLLR central office no later than the 10th of the month following the month of reported activity.
+AIF grant recipients must submit monthly reports on administrative and program costs and training progress to the Labor central office no later than the 10th of the month following the month of reported activity.
 This report will act as the program's invoice for reimbursement.
-See Attachment E - Sample Template for AIF Monthly Report for an example of the required report.
-Grant recipients must provide all signed reports by email along with all fiscal supporting documentation to the following:
+See $Attachment\ E$ - $Sample\ Template\ for\ AIF\ Monthly\ Report\ for\ an example of the required report.
+Grant recipients must provide all signed reports by email to the following:$

-Christopher MacLarion

-Director, Maryland Apprenticeship and Training Program
+Christopher MacLarion, Director Maryland Apprenticeship and Training Christopher.maclarion@maryland.gov

-1100 North Eutaw Street, Room 209

-Baltimore, Maryland 21201

-Christopher.maclarion@maryland.gov

-DLLR may change reporting requirements as necessary to comply with reporting requirements for the ApprenticeshipUSA State Expansion Grant.
+Labor may change reporting requirements as necessary to comply with reporting requirements for the ApprenticeshipUSA State Expansion Grant.